AakashBelide/web_scraping-Internship_task/README.md

 # web_scraping-Intership_task

 Extracted various fields of information from housing website using web scraping.
+As the website requires redirecting to different url and scrolling and many other tasks, [Selenium](https://selenium-python.readthedocs.io/) is used in order to facilitate these tasks.
+There are 3 parameters required for the scroll function, they are driver, timeout (time to wait till next scroll) and number of times to scroll respectively.
+Set the number of times to scroll according to the number of data entries you require.
+Magicbricks loads 30 new houses everytime you scroll and reach the end of the website, so as I require information of 500 houses, I have set it as 18 (18 x30 = 540), and later I have kept 500 in the for loop for only information of 500 houses in the csv file.

 ## Python libraries used:
 > * [Selenium](https://selenium-python.readthedocs.io/)